6 Easy Tips for Narrowing Your Content Strategy for a Local Focus

 Table of Contents

-Does that mean that my great business start-up will be crashed before it takes off?
+Will my great business start-up be crushed before it takes off?

 The answer to the above question is yes and no, depending on your content marketing strategy.
 If you decide to swim in the deep waters before gaining enough experience in the shallow end, then the bigger companies will swallow your idea like a shark does to smaller fish.

 On the other hand, fortunately, if you have a strategy with a local focus, the larger companies will have a hard time beating you there.
-Local prospects understand your language and you understand theirs, you know the challenges they face and the solutions the local populations will identify with.
+Local prospects understand your language and you understand theirs, you know the challenges they face and the solutions they will identify with.

 How Can I Narrow my Content Strategy to a Local Focus?

-It is simple: create content that will help search engines to locate your website and show the solutions your business provides to your local prospects.
+It is simple: create content that will help search engines locate your website and show your business’s solutions to local prospects.
 This should be easy if you follow the following strategies:

 Let Keyword Modifiers Do the Magic for You

-Most websites are aware of the traditional role that keywords play in Search Engine Optimization.
+Most websites are aware of the traditional role that keywords play in Search Engine Optimization (SEO).
 To narrow down to specific words that your local focus prospects search for, you need to modify your keywords.
 A keyword modifier gives more information about the keyword and therefore makes it more specific to the solutions your business offers.
-This must sound complicated, doesn’t it?
+This sounds complicated, doesn’t it?

 Let’s simplify things a little bit.
 If you are making content for selling shirts, for example, the word “Shirts” will be a keyword.
 All companies selling shirts will create content using this keyword, and where does that leave you?
 In the deep waters with the sharks.